 Though I have no teaching experience in the US, I have right to believe that teaching Korean children is not at all like teaching Americans.
-For the most part, Koreans are honest, reasonable, and respectful students, most likely a result of the ideals and values of both their nation and family placed upon them.
+For the most part, Koreans are honest, reasonable, and respectful students, most likely a result of the ideals and values placed on them by both their nation and family.
 That, in addition to, the wonderful game of "rock, paper, scissors."

 Never do I ever have students fight over who gets to erase the board, or go first in a game.
 While two Western female students might fight over the seat farthest from the nearest boy, it doesn't happen here.
 This is all a result of the popular hand game that is no doubt the universal and ultimate decider in Korea.
 Whenever a minor dispute arises amongst two or more people, it is automatically assumed that these said people should play a game of 가외 바위 보, or "kai, bai, bo."
 "Kai" means scissors, "bai" is rock, and "bo" is cloth, a slight variation of the westernized game.
 Despite the small difference, the rules of the game are the same, and the result is final.
 The game ultimately decides a winner and settles any dispute; when I say any, I mean it.